pebreo/pebreo.github.io/midgame/part3-polyamory.md

 In my opinion, infidelity is just another word for lying.

+its difficult to question if so

+Hume's Gullotine.
+Is divorce happening?
+It ought to stop.

 Why does it matter and is there acsolution?

 ## Angela and Gabe